 2. If the weather is nice outside, turn OFF your thermostat!
 Open doors & windows.
 If you need better air flow run a small fan in the house.
-We have had our thermostat off for the last 2 weeks!
+We’ll turn ours off for weeks at a time when the weather is nice!
 If it starts getting too stuffy or warm we move the fan around by the doors & run it for a while.

 4. Replace your old light bulbs with new energy saving bulbs!

 5. Help your freezer use less energy- keep it full!
 If you can’t afford to keep it stocked with food put some empty boxes & containers in there.
 Less air flow to keep the freezer cold = less electricity = less $$ spent!

 6. Only wash laundry/dishes if you have a full load to run.
 Less loads to wash = less electricity = less $$!

 7. Do all your laundry in one day – if you have to run the dryer run it back to back so that it stays hot instead of needing to re-heat up between loads!

 8. Open the blinds and turn off the lights!
 Consider a family dinner by candlelight or an outdoor picnic once a week too!

 9. Hang your clothes outside to dry.
 Install a clothesline outside & hang your wet laundry!